MetaVGC logo

 3. Synergies and Team Building

-To maximize Mega Dragonite's potential, the team composition must mitigate its weaknesses and boost its win conditions.
+To get the most out of Mega Dragonite's capabilities, the team composition must reduce its vulnerabilities and amplify its win conditions.
 The most successful partners in the current format include:

 • Weather Support (Pelipper): By far the best partner for this build.
-Pelipper's Drizzle ability activates rain on the field, changing Hurricane's accuracy from an unstable 70% to a guaranteed 100% hit.
-Furthermore, the presence of rain mitigates fire damage in the composition, doubles the team's speed if combined with Tailwind, and can reduce the impact of ice attacks (with the help of strategic berries).
+Pelipper's Drizzle ability activates rain on the field and changes Hurricane's accuracy from an unstable 70% to a guaranteed 100% hit.
+What's more, the presence of rain reduces fire damage in the composition, doubles the team's speed if combined with Tailwind, and can lessen the impact of ice attacks (with the help of strategic berries).

-• Additional Speed Control (Whimsicott): When Dragonite needs to focus purely on attacking from the first turn, Whimsicott with the Prankster ability offers instant priority Tailwind or can lock defensive opponents with Encore, clearing the way for Dragonite's heavy attacks to land before faster threats.
+• Additional Speed Control (Whimsicott): When Dragonite needs to focus on attacking from the first turn, Whimsicott with the Prankster ability offers instant priority Tailwind or can lock defensive opponents with Encore clearing the way for Dragonite's heavy attacks to land before faster threats.

 • Coverage with Incineroar: The king of the meta is a key partner.
 With the combo of Intimidate and Fake Out, it covers Dragonite's weaknesses against physical Ice and Dragon-type Pokémon.
 Besides reducing general physical damage received, it offers support and safe rotation with Parting Shot or U-turn.

-• Wildcard Strategy (Pre-Mega Defensive Berries): In specific compositions, using defensive berries like Yache Berry (reduces ice damage) or Haban Berry (reduces dragon damage) can be considered on the base Dragonite before activating Mega Evolution.
-This guarantees the preservation of full HP for the perfect activation of the Multiscale ability and a completely safe Tailwind setup or initial attack.
+• Wildcard Strategy (Pre-Mega Defensive Berries): In certain compositions using defensive berries like Yache Berry (reduces ice damage) or Haban Berry (reduces dragon damage) can be considered on the base Dragonite before you activate Mega Evolution.
+Sitrus berry is another option for general HP recovery, though it doesn't work as well with Multiscale's full-HP requirement.
+This guarantees you preserve full HP for the perfect activation of the Multiscale ability and a safe Tailwind setup or initial attack.

 4. How to Counter Mega Dragonite

-Facing Mega Dragonite requires strategic planning focused on bypassing its speed and breaking its partial first-turn immunity.
-The most efficient tactics mapped in the meta are:
+Taking on Mega Dragonite requires strategic planning to bypass its speed and break its partial first-turn immunity.
+Understanding type effectiveness is essential when building counter strategies.
+The most effective tactics mapped in the meta are:

-• Ice-type pressure: Mega Dragonite is 4× weak to Ice.
-Mamoswine with Icicle Crash or Ice Beam plus spread Rock Slide, or Weavile with Ice Spinner / Ice Punch, threatens super-effective KOs that break Multiscale—especially when your team controls speed with Tailwind or Trick Room.
+• Ice-type pressure: Mega Dragonite is 4× weak to Ice due to type effectiveness.
+Mamoswine with Icicle Crash or Ice Beam plus spread Rock Slide, or Weavile with Ice Spinner / Ice Punch, threatens super-effective KOs that break Multiscale—when your team controls speed with Tailwind or Trick Room.

-• Intimidate cycling: Incineroar and other Intimidate users cut Dragonite’s remaining physical damage and enable safe pivots with Parting Shot or U-turn, making the special build more predictable and easier to absorb with high Special Defense Pokémon such as Goodra or Milotic.
+• Intimidate cycling: Incineroar and other Intimidate users cut Dragonite's remaining physical damage and enable safe pivots with Parting Shot or U-turn.
+This makes the special build more predictable and easier to absorb with high Special Defense Pokémon such as Goodra or Milotic.

 The consolidation of Mega Dragonite in Regulation M-A of Pokémon Champions is undeniable.
-Statistics collected from recent ranked tournaments indicate an average usage rate that hovers firmly between 7% and 8% in the advanced stages of competitions, proving to be a popular and fully viable choice for high-level players.
+Statistics collected from recent ranked tournaments indicate an average usage rate that hovers between 7% and 8% in the advanced stages of competitions.
+This proves it to be a popular and fully viable choice for high-level players.

 On this page